-- 1. Maintaining sufficient semantic coherence and cohesion - 2.
-Designing a general context-driven framework - 3.
-Providing just-in-time support to common multimedia tasks including indexing, searching, browsing and presentation cover other semiotic systems, particularly visual ones.
+Multimedia is becoming increasingly accessible and diffusible on the WWW.
+More and more applications are being developed to process multimedia objects, generally requiring storage, indexing, retrieval and presentation of multimedia.
+Much research in this area deals with content-based retrieval, the automatic recognition of the content of the medium [1].
+However, modeling of the data and task is often biased toward information retrieval, incorporating temporal and spatial models, but ignoring other contextual and relational factors.
+Systemic Functional Linguistics (SF) O'Toole demonstrates through the analysis of a painting [2] that Systemic Functional linguistics [3] is broad enough to cover other semiotic systems, particularly visual ones.
 In his analysis, the different constituent functions of the model (ideational, interpersonal and textual) are projected over the representational, modal and compositional functions in the visual domain.
 In the Systemic Functional model, text is both a product and a process.
-Language construes context, which in turn produces language [4].
+Language construes context, which in turn produces language [3].
 In the light of this theory, it is possible through analysis to go from text to context, or through reasoning about the context to arrive at the text - though not the exact words - through the triggering of the different linguistic functions.
-While we do not try to draw exact parallels between the Systemic Functional model as applied in linguistics and in multimedia, we retain some of the highlights of this theory; most notably the relation between text - in our case multimedia - and its context and use them to guide us in building a context model for the task.
+While we do not try to draw exact parallels between the Systemic Functional model as applied in linguistics and in multimedia, we retain some of the highlights of this theory; most notably the relation between text - in our case multimedia - and its context.